barisgit/nextjs-nestjs-expo-template/packages/ui/README.md

 # UI Package

-This package provides shared UI components that can be used across web and mobile applications in the monorepo.
+This package provides shared UI components that can be used across web applications in the monorepo.

 ## Features

-- Cross-platform components for web and native
-- Integration with TailwindCSS and ShadCN UI
+- Web components based on TailwindCSS and ShadCN UI
 - Theming and styling utilities
 - Accessibility-focused components
 - Stateful and stateless components
 - Form components with validation

+> **Note**: For mobile (React Native) components, we use Tamagui in the mobile app directly rather than through this package.

 ## Installation